 It takes more than a command structure to deal with complexity

 Over the years the military have had some unusual formations to cope with specialist threat or technologies.
 The Joint Chemical Biological Radiological Nuclear Regiment provides highly specialised and essential expertise in the increasingly important field of Weapons of Mass Destruction.
-The Regiment primarily consists of the 1st Royal Tank Regiment and 27 Squadron RAF Regiment working in partnership.
+To begin with the Regiment primarily consisted of the 1st Royal Tank Regiment and 27 Squadron RAF Regiment working in partnership.
+(That was changed by a subsequent Defence Review and it is now run by a unit of the RAF Regiment.)

 The field of reconnaissance, detection and surveying of Weapons of Mass Destruction is technically and physically challenging, and in a very short time the Regiment has become recognised as world leaders in this area.